mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "Casra," thi said abruptly, but warmly.

+"It's a miracle your kaln made it.
+This is resilient."

-Casra kept hae arms and legs wrapped around the child while the smolders turned to flames and then to fire and slowly their shivers settled.
-The whole group was huddled closely around the fire now, napping or huddled to regain their strength.
+Casra nodded in quiet agreement and kept hae arms and legs wrapped around the child while thi watched the smolders turned to flames and then fire.
+Slowly their shivers settled and their wet clothes dried.
+The whole group was huddled closely around the fire now, squatting and staring at the only light in this place.

 "Colder than I thought it would be," said Casra, trying to make small talk.